Showing posts with label SAT. Show all posts

 As the history of the Process is being revised and cleaned up as a product of the human potential movement, I have tried to leave a footnote about the people who helped Hoffman in order that their important contributions are not neglected, attributed to others, or lost regardless of copyright.

 I had hoped to shed light on how an “inspired insight” makes itself known in the world, examining how a core insight into human nature could become a coherent, repeatable experience that would provide people with access to their own emotional life and deepen their awareness of their own spiritual lives.
-Frankly I do not know if any process is able to deliver this result in a sustainable way, but there is always the possibility that even a split second experience of unconditional love might be enough to alter centuries of abuse.
+Frankly, I do not know if any process is able to deliver this result in a sustainable way, but there is always the possibility that even a split-second experience of unconditional love might be enough to alter centuries of abuse.

-However, I am certain that I demonstrated that the Fisher-Hoffman Psychic Therapy and the subsequent Hoffman Quadrinity Process came into existence through the combined efforts of Bob Hoffman and Claudio Naranjo, that it required both men to bring it to life, that the HQP would not exist at all without the generous contribution of Naranjo.
+However, I am certain that I demonstrated that the Fischer-Hoffman Psychic Therapy and the subsequent Hoffman Quadrinity Process came into existence through the combined efforts of Bob Hoffman and Claudio Naranjo, that it required both men to bring it to life, that the HQP would not exist at all without the generous contribution of Naranjo.
 Hoffman borrowed widely and used anything that he thought might be useful.
 He relied on Naranjo more than anyone, but also others like Pecci, to fill out his vision and give it legitimacy.

 Naranjo was constant in his friendship and support.
 I saw Naranjo demonstrate respect and love for Bob Hoffman from the time he provided him with a group that he could use to create the FHPT to his last meetings with Hoffman when he was dying from liver cancer in his Oakland home.
-Naranjo thought of Hoffman as a modern day shaman.
+Naranjo thought of Hoffman as a modern-day shaman.
 On the other hand, their relationship was not easy—Hoffman, untrained and impetuous, a tradesman by nature and choice, Naranjo, skilled and intellectual, a thorough professional—they were an ontological odd couple.

-And finally, a personal evaluation, one that was also hard won.
+And finally, a personal evaluation, one that was also hard-won.

 In the last analysis, it is not difficult to create the circumstances for unique experiences that are extraordinary or yield real insights.

-Teachers, real ones and charlatans, have been doing this for ages.
-Their bag of tricks include meditation and self-analysis, as well as trance and hypnosis, auto suggestion, even bullying as a way of barging through defense mechanisms.
+Teachers, real ones and charlatans have been doing this for ages.
+Their bag of tricks include meditation and self-analysis, as well as trance and hypnosis, autosuggestion, even bullying as a way of barging through defense mechanisms.
 Despite his claims to the contrary, Hoffman made ample use of the more nasty tricks with complete impunity, always taking the higher ground.
-(He was, for example, never angry with anyone, but ‘righteously indignant.”)
-But when it comes to actually seeing if his results were lasting, the evidence is scarce or relies very heavily on anecdotal evidence.
+(He was, for example, never angry with anyone but ‘righteously indignant.”)
+But when it comes to actually seeing if his results were lasting, the evidence is scarce or relies heavily on anecdotal evidence.
 Many people say that the experience was powerful, but if they made real changes in their lives, if they were happier and not living under another despotism, however benevolent, the majority of those I interviewed had found a sustainable spiritual practice and devoted themselves to it.

-In my own experience of directing people in the Process, I cut as much as I could of the trappings of the spiritualist church.
-I found them fraudulent, or at best embarrassing and useless.
+In my experience directing people in the Process, I cut as much as I could of the trappings of the spiritualist church.
+I found them fraudulent or, at best, embarrassing and useless.
 I dropped Hoffman’s inflated claims that the Process was all the therapy that anyone needed, that it was Freud’s missing link.
-I introduced conversations that allowed clients to explore how their early emotional programming influences their lives here and now.
+I introduced conversations that allowed clients to explore how their early emotional programming influenced their lives here and now.
 But listening deeply to 40 individuals a year began to take too much of a personal toll for a meager income, and I stopped offering the Process when Hoffman threatened a lawsuit.
-I certainly had no stomach and no money to face off in court over his intellectual property..
+I certainly had neither the stomach nor money to face off in court over his intellectual property..

-© Kenneth Ireland, 2021
+© Kenneth Ireland, 2024

 Thursday, August 25, 2022